cashapp/blip/docs/v1.0/intro/concepts.md

 But most collectors collect metrics from various outputs of MySQL.

 Second, why a new abstraction&mdash;why "domains"?
-Because MySQL metrics are unorganized, and some metrics can be obtained from multiple outpus.
+Because MySQL metrics are unorganized, and metrics can be collected from multiple sources.
-For example, you can obtain the global system variable `max_connections` from three different outputs (or commands):
+For example, you can collect the global system variable `max_connections` from three different sources:

 * `SHOW GLOBAL VARIABLES LIKE 'max_connections';`
 * `SELECT @@GLOBAL.max_connections;`
 * `SELECT * FROM global_variables WHERE variable_name='max_connections';`

-That's a trivial exmaple.
-Metric domains become important&mdash;practically necessary&mdash;when you account for the MySQL [Performance Schema](https://dev.mysql.com/doc/refman/8.0/en/performance-schema) (and sometimes the MySQL [sys Schema](https://dev.mysql.com/doc/refman/8.0/en/sys-schema)), various command and output changes from MySQL 5.6 to 5.7 to 8.0, subtle differences between distributions (Oracle vs. Percona vs. MariaDB), and cloud providers (like Amazon RDS).
+Domains are important&mdash;practically necessary&mdash;when you account for the MySQL [Performance Schema](https://dev.mysql.com/doc/refman/8.0/en/performance-schema) (and sometimes the MySQL [sys Schema](https://dev.mysql.com/doc/refman/8.0/en/sys-schema)), various command and output changes from MySQL 5.6 to 5.7 to 8.0, subtle differences between distributions (Oracle vs. Percona vs. MariaDB), and cloud providers (like Amazon RDS).
-Metric domains simplify _how_ metrics are collected.
+Domains simplify _how_ metrics are collected.
 As a user, you shouldn't care how metrics are collected; you should only care _which_ metrics are collected.
 Domains and plans make that possible.

-A _level plan_ (or _plan_ for short) configures which metrics to collect&mdash;by domain.
+A _level plan_ (or _plan_ for short) specifies which metrics to collect by domain.
 Here's a snippet of a plan that collects two metrics every 5 seconds:

 ```yaml